The best 6 garden hoses in 2026, as tested and reviewed by our experts

 - Takes time and heavy to build

-Although this is very easy to wheel around once built, it does weigh 17kg and this is noticeable when putting it together.
+Although this is very easy to wheel around once built, it does weigh 17kg, and this is noticeable when putting it together.
 There’s quite a lot to assemble, including attaching the wheels, the handle and the accessory basket, and this requires a screwdriver and about 30 minutes of your time.
-Until the wheels are attached it’s heavy to lift and move around and it’s all low down on the ground so may not be for the less able gardener.
+Until the wheels are attached, it’s heavy to lift and move around, and it’s all low down on the ground, so it may not be for the less able gardener.

-This reel is also one of the most expensive we’ve tested but, it is very well designed, with lots of storage for the feeder hose and accessories, it feels durable and sturdy and is backed up by a five-year warranty (when registered online).
-If you use a hose on a regular basis this is ideal.
-You definitely get what you pay for and is well worth considering for the sheer ease of use.
+This reel is also one of the most expensive we’ve tested, but it's very well designed, with lots of storage for the feeder hose and accessories, it feels durable and sturdy and is backed up by a five-year warranty (when registered online).
+If you use a hose on a regular basis, this is ideal.
+You definitely get what you pay for, and this hose is well worth considering for the sheer ease of use.

 Our rating: 4.5 out of 5